hm-lang/core/proposals/intro.md

 but constant methods can be called by anyone.  `@private` methods which modify the class instance can only be called by module functions, and constant methods can be called by friends.

+Note that reassignable methods, e.g., those defined with `someConstantMethod(...Args); returnType` or `;;someMutatingMethod(...Args); returnType` can only be reassigned based on their visibility as if they were variables.
+I.e., public reassignable methods can be reassigned by anyone, protected reassignable methods can be reassigned by friends or module, and private reassignable methods can only be reassigned within the module.

 ## getters and setters on class instance variables